carvinjaysellguiao-commits/ECE-2112-PA-4/README.md

 # ECE-2112-PA-4
 Made by Carvin Jaysell D. Guiao | 2ECE-D
 <br>
-This programming assignment focuses on datasets using Pandas and a Python plotting library in Jupyter Notebook.
+This programming assignment focuses on using Pandas and a Python plotting library within a Jupyter Notebook environment.
+It explains that the task involves working with datasets and performing data analysis and visualization using Python tools.

 ## Set Up
 ```python